nodejs/undici/README.md

 ## Benchmarks

-Node 16

-The benchmark is a simple `hello world` [example](benchmarks/index.js) using a number of unix sockets (connections) with a pipelining depth of 10.
+The benchmark is a simple `hello world` [example](benchmarks/index.js) using a number of unix sockets (connections) with a pipelining depth of 10 running on Node 16.

 ### Connections 1